leviszaboo/leviszaboo/README.md

 <div>
- <h3>Hi, I'm Levi! 🥷🏻</h3>
+ <h3>Hey, I'm Levi! </h3>
-  <p>I am an aspiring software engineer, based in Amsterdam, The Netherlands. 👨🏻‍💻 <br>
+  <p>I am an aspiring software engineer, based in Amsterdam, The Netherlands. <br>
-    I am studying BSc Computer Science at the Vrije Universiteit Amsterdam, following a second bachelors in Economics at the University of Amsterdam. 🎓 <br>
+    I am studying BSc Computer Science at the Vrije Universiteit Amsterdam, following a second bachelors in Economics at the University of Amsterdam. <br>
-    I have great analytical skills and a good eye for detail. ☝🏻🤓 <br>
-    In my free time, besides programming, I enjoy hiking, travelling, snowboarding and generally spending time in nature. 🏔️
   </p>
   <p>Currently, my main interests are:</p>
   <ul>